Revisiting black holes and their thermodynamics in Einstein-Kalb-Ramond gravity: Introduction

-A third subtlety concerns the thermodynamic properties of the black hole, particularly the definition of its gravitational mass, which directly influences any observational tests constructed from the exact black-hole solutions.
-In modified gravity theories involving nonminimal couplings between gravity and matter fields, such interactions generally introduce additional contributions to black-hole thermodynamic quantities.
-Similar issues have been observed in gravity theories coupled to other types of fields, including scalars~\cite{Feng:2015oea,Feng:2015wvb} and vectors~\cite{An:2024fzf,Chen:2025ypx,Li:2025tcd}.
-Since several previous studies of black-hole thermodynamics in EKR gravity, such as~\cite{Yang:2023wtu}, have relied on the standard GR definitions of mass (Komar or Arnowitt-Deser-Misner mass) and entropy (Bekenstein-Hawking entropy), a reassessment of these quantities within a more general and self-consistent framework---such as the Wald formalism~\cite{Wald:1993nt,Iyer:1994ys}---is therefore warranted.
+A third subtlety concerns black-hole thermodynamics, particularly the definition of the gravitational mass relevant for observations.
+Nonminimal couplings generally modify thermodynamic quantities, as also seen in scalar- and vector-coupled gravity~\cite{Feng:2015oea,Feng:2015wvb,An:2024fzf,Chen:2025ypx,Li:2025tcd}.
+Previous EKR studies often adopt standard GR definitions of mass and entropy~\cite{Yang:2023wtu}.
+A consistent treatment, however, requires a more general framework, e.g., the Wald formalism~\cite{Wald:1993nt,Iyer:1994ys}.
 An inappropriate identification of the physical gravitational mass may, in turn, lead to potentially unreliable constraints on the theoretical parameters inferred from astrophysical observations.